-It should be noted that where the nominating organization has participated previously in the IRDF, the experience gained by the fellows during tenure of their awards and past success in integrating previous fellows into the regular staff of the organization upon the expiration of the awards, will also be considered by the College of Reviewers.
+If the nominating company has participated previously in the IRDF, the College of Reviewers will also consider the experience gained by the fellows during tenure of their awards and past success in integrating previous fellows into the regular staff of the company upon the conclusion of the fellowship.

-If NSERC rejects your nomination for a fellowship on the basis of your merit and past record, it is strongly recommended that you wait for one year before you reapply either with the same organization or a different one.
-You may reapply only once, provided you continue to meet the eligibility criteria.
+If NSERC rejects a nomination for a fellowship on the basis of the candidate’s merit and past record, it is strongly recommended that the candidate wait for one year before reapplying, either with the same company or a different one.
+A candidate may reapply only once, provided the candidate continues to meet the eligibility criteria.

-If NSERC rejects the nomination for a fellowship due to an inadequate project or project description submitted by the organization, the nomination may be resubmitted by the same organization within one year, as long as the project or project description is revised.
-Only one resubmission from the same organization will be permitted.
-However, you may be nominated by a different organization within the following two years as a pre-approved candidate, provided that you continue to meet all eligibility criteria.
-If you are nominated after that two-year period, your qualifications will have to be re-evaluated.
+If NSERC rejects the nomination for a fellowship due to an inadequate project or project description submitted by the company, the nomination may be resubmitted by the same company within one year, as long as the project or project description is revised.
+Only one resubmission from the same company will be permitted.
+However, a candidate may be nominated by a different company within the following two years as a pre-approved candidate, provided that the candidate continues to meet all eligibility criteria.
+If the candidate is nominated after that two-year period, his or her qualifications will have to be re-evaluated.

-NSERC will inform organizations of the results, usually within six weeks of receiving the complete application.
+NSERC will inform applicants of the results usually within eight weeks of receiving the complete application.